ibm-mas/ansible-devops/ibm/mas_devops/roles/convert_to_olm/README.md

-suite_switch_to_olm
+convert_to_olm
 =============
-This role provides capabilities to switch a MAS instance from legacy deployment using mas-install.sh installer to OLM/Channel subscription install.
+This role provides capabilities to switch MAS and its Applications from legacy deployment (using mas-install.sh installer/manual deployment) to OLM/Channel subscription install.

 Role Variables
 --------------